-I recently saw a patient who had undergone three previous shoulder surgeries over the course of four years by another surgeon.
+I once saw a patient who had undergone three previous shoulder surgeries over the course of four years by another surgeon.
 All of the surgeries were arthroscopic surgeries.
 Two of those surgeries were to fix the labrum.
 The patient had a type of labrum tear called a SLAP tear.

 The patient was about 40 years old.
 My hunch was that she had a repair that never healed.
 The evidence was there: she already had one failed repair, a re-repair and her symptoms were exactly the same as when she first came to the previous doctor: popping, catching, pain with reaching across her body and overhead.
 Incidentally she only came to our office because her previous doctor did not take her new insurance, not because she had failed to get better with the other surgeons’ 3 previous surgeries – but that’s another story.